 In the northern U.S., plant fruit trees as soon as the ground thaws in the spring.
 In the southern U.S., plant fruit trees in early winter.

-Northern U.S.: The best time to plant fruit trees in the North is as early in the spring as possible after the frost has left the ground but after it has dried out.
+Northern U.S.: The best time to plant fruit trees in the North is early spring, as early as possible after the frost has left the ground but after it has dried out.
 Spring planting prevents trees from adversely low temperatures through the winter.
 Bare-root trees establish well when planted in mid to late spring.

 Pro Tip: Dig your shovel into the soil and pull it out.
 If the soil comes out in clumps that stick to the shovel, wait for the soil to drain further before planting.